DCAN-Labs/hbcd-docs-internal/docs/changelog/knownissues.md

 **Target Release for Fix**: Lasso ETA is March 10.

 ### ⚠️ #4 - Incompatible Format of M-CRIB-S and FreeSurfer Data
 M-CRIB-S and FreeSurfer do not follow the BIDS subdirectory convention of other derivatives, using `sub-<label>_ses-<label>` instead of `sub-<label>/ses-<label>`.
 As a result, import failed because we cannot extract the subject/session.
+To address this issue, the data will be reorganized in the prerelease bucket to follow the BIDS convention.

 **Impact on Users**: These files are temporarily not available for download.
 **Target Release for Fix**: BR14.6.